Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 FAQs

-Are collection points required to accept all covered containers, regardless of the place of purchase?
+Are Collection Points required to accept all covered containers, regardless of the place of purchase?

-Are collection points required to register with SDR Portugal?
+Are Collection Points required to register with SDR Portugal?

 Have another question?